The Oakmark Funds are advised by Harris Associates L.P. an autonomous subsidiary of Natixis Investment Managers, L.P.

 Partner and Portfolio Manager

 Alex Fitch has been a manager for the Oakmark Select Fund and the Oakmark Equity and Income Fund since 2022.
-He is also the director of U.S. research and an investment analyst at Harris Associates as well as a vice president of the Oamark Funds.
+He is also the director of U.S. research and an investment analyst at Harris Associates as well as a vice president of the Oakmark Funds.

 He started at Harris Associates in 2011 as a research associate.
 Prior to that, he was an analyst at UBS.